blckbx/mybosbotexample/README.md

 ## **✏ Usage:**

-Edit `index.js` to your needs.
-At the top of the script set which `MANAGEMENT SWITCHES` should apply.
+Copy `.env` file to `.env.local` and edit settings to your needs.
+At the top of the file set which `MANAGEMENT SWITCHES` should apply.

 `ALLOW_BOS_RECONNECT`: BosBot checks for offline peers and tries to reconnect them within a given time period